 Bakke was the first decision from the Supreme Court directly addressing affirmative action policies in higher education.
 As a result, it laid the foundation for affirmative action admissions policies and challenges to those policies in the decades that followed.

 As a procedural matter, the Bakke court noted that all racial classifications are deserving of the highest level of judicial review, strict scrutiny.
 At first glance, the application of strict scrutiny in Bakke seems unremarkable.
 This is a case dealing with state sanctioned racial discrimination, therefore, it must be analyzed under the highest level of judicial review.
-However, the problem is that a non-minority was challenging the University’s program.
+However, the issue was that a non-minority was challenging the University’s program.
 Although the Court has never explicitly held that non-minorities are afforded a strict scrutiny level of review under the Equal Protection Clause, up until the Bakke decision, it had only been applied in the context of minorities.
-And the University attempted to make note this distinction, arguing that application of strict scrutiny was improper because Bakke was not a member of a “discrete and insular minority.”
+And the University attempted to make note of this distinction, arguing that application of strict scrutiny was improper because Plaintiff Alan Bakke was not a member of a “discrete and insular minority.”

 The Court disagreed, holding “[r]acial and ethnic distinctions of any sort are inherently suspect and thus call for the most exacting judicial examination.”
 Accordingly, this interpretation guaranteed strict scrutiny for any class of higher education applicant asserting that a university’s admissions program improperly discriminated against them.
 In addition, the Court did three important things with respect to addressing the issue of affirmative action in higher education on its merits.
-First, it noted that promoting diversity on college campuses was a compelling state interest for purposes of affirmative action.
-Second, it further noted that while employing racial quotas were constitutionally impermissible, a university could still consider race, provided that it is merely a factor among many in an evaluation that compares individual applicants against each other.
+First, it held that promoting diversity on college campuses was a compelling state interest for purposes of affirmative action.
+Second, it further held that while employing racial quotas were constitutionally impermissible, a university could still consider race, provided that it is merely a factor among many in an evaluation that compares individual applicants against each other.
 Third, the Court granted wide deference to universities in establishing their own admissions policies.
-In that regard, Justice Powell noted that as long as the admissions program is truly individualistic, “good faith would be presumed in the absence of a showing to the contrary[.]”
+In that regard, Justice Powell explained that as long as the admissions program is truly individualistic, “good faith would be presumed in the absence of a showing to the contrary[.]”
 Thus, the Bakke Court established a framework in which universities can consider race, and those universities can assume that their consideration will be honored by the courts as long as they stayed within this framework.

 The Bakke decision was far from infallible.
 While many educators, administrators, and jurists were likely put at ease knowing affirmative action in higher education was finally being decided on its merits, the lack of clarity in the decision seemed to create just as many problems as it solved.
 The “diversity rationale” or the idea that having a diverse campus benefits both education and social interactions as whole, albeit noble and seemingly correct, was explained without any basis in empirical evidence.
-So, although most would agree that diverse campuses are better than homogeneous campuses, it is still unclear as to why that is the case.
+So, although some would agree that diverse campuses are better than homogeneous campuses, it is still unclear as to why that is the case.
 And some have even criticized this goal as depending on the assumption that a person’s race or ethnicity defines a person’s point of view.